salazarna/synthetic-irradiance-sequence/README.md

                                    runs=RUNS)
 ```

-The function will return a `pd.DataFrame` for each sky condition (i.e., fully covered, mostly covered, partially covered, mostly clear and totally clear) with a number of columns given by the `RUNS` parameters and the timestamps as an index.
+The function will return a `pd.DataFrame` for the specified sky condition (i.e., fully covered, mostly covered, partially covered, mostly clear or totally clear) with a number of columns given by the `RUNS` parameters and the timestamps as an index.

 <img src="https://github.com/salazarna/synthetic_irradiance/blob/main/figs/results.png" align="center" width="1000" alt="results">